-- (1) Professor Paula Voos, Speaking about the New Deal, WWII and Labor (3 sections) - (2) A feature video (54 min.), "Mean Things Happening: The Great Depression, Part 5" from PBS also on You-Tube.
-Please pay particular attention to the second half of the video on steelworkers in Western Pennsylvania. - (3) Optional: A short You-Tube video regarding the early 1930s and the San Francisco General Strike: - (4) Optional: A short You-Tube video on the sit-down strike and its use by the CIO Autoworkers union in the 1930s:
+(1) Professor Paula Voos, Speaking about the New Deal, WWII and Labor (3 sections)

+(2) A feature video (54 min.), "Mean Things Happening: The Great Depression, Part 5" from PBS also on You-Tube.
+Please pay particular attention to the second half of the video on steelworkers in Western Pennsylvania.

+(3) Optional: A short You-Tube video regarding the early 1930s and the San Francisco General Strike:

+(4) Optional: A short You-Tube video on the sit-down strike and its use by the CIO Autoworkers union in the 1930s:

 Due week 10: Participate in Forum 5.
 The first post is due by Thursday evening; additional posts are due Sunday evening.
-Also upload a copy of your first post to demonstrate that it is not copied but is your own writing.

-Week 11: Unions Today in the U.S., Part 1 (Nov.
-14-20)
+Week 11: Unions Today in the U.S., Part 3 (Nov.
+13-19)